-Non-U.S. Unitholders may be subject to a 10% withholding tax on the sale of their AB Units or AB Holding Units, which could reduce the value of such Units.
+Non-U.S. unitholders may be subject to a 10% withholding tax on the sale of their AB Units or AB Holding Units, which could reduce the value of such Units.

-Under the 2017 Tax Cuts and Jobs Act, gain or loss from the sale or exchange of partnership units after November 27, 2017 by a non-U.S. unitholder are treated as effectively connected with a U.S. trade or business to the extent that the non-U.S. unitholder would have had effectively connected gain or loss on a hypothetical sale by the partnership of all of its assets at fair market value as of the date of the sale or exchange of the partnership units.
+Gain or loss from the sale or exchange of partnership units after November 27, 2017 by a non-U.S. unitholder are treated as effectively connected with a U.S. trade or business to the extent that the non-U.S. unitholder would have had effectively connected gain or loss on a hypothetical sale by the partnership of all of its assets at fair market value as of the date of the sale or exchange of the partnership units.
 The Tax Cuts and Jobs Act also imposed certain withholding requirements for the sale of partnership units by a non-U.S. unitholder and authorized the IRS to issue regulations to carry out the withholding rules in the case of publicly traded partnerships.
-No such regulations have been issued.
-Instead, in December 2017, the IRS issued a notice suspending the application of these new withholding rules to the disposition of publicly traded partnership units until the IRS issued related guidance.
-We cannot predict when or if the IRS will issue such regulations or other guidance or what the regulations or other guidance will say.
-If the guidance generally subjects publicly traded partnerships to the same rules as other partnerships, then we would be subject to two different withholding regimes.
-Under the first regime, the recipient of the units being transferred generally will be required to withhold 10% of the amount realized by the transferring unitholder, unless the transferring unitholder provides the recipient unitholder with either proper documentation proving that the transferring unitholder is not a nonresident alien individual or foreign corporation, or with certain other statements or certifications described in IRS Notice 2018-29 that limit or relieve the recipient unitholder is withholding obligation.
-Under the second regime, if the recipient unitholder fails to properly withhold, then we generally would be obligated to deduct and withhold from distributions to the recipient unitholder a tax in an amount equal to the amount the transferring unitholder failed
+In December 2017, the IRS issued a notice suspending the application of these new withholding rules to the disposition of publicly traded partnership units until the IRS issued related guidance.
+In May 2019, the IRS issued proposed regulations ("Proposed Regulations") that would, if enacted, end the suspension of withholding rules with respect to the disposition of units in publicly traded partnerships by non-U.S. unitholders.
+Taxpayers are permitted to rely on the suspension provided by the earlier notice until finalized regulations are enacted, which the IRS intends to to be 60 days after the date that any such regulations are finalized.
+We cannot predict when or if the IRS will finalize the Proposed Regulations or release other guidance or what the finalized regulations or other guidance will indicate.
+If the Proposed Regulations are finalized and enacted in their current form, they generally would subject publicly traded partnerships to the same rules as other partnerships, in which case we would be subject to two different withholding regimes.
+Under the first regime, the recipient of the units being transferred, or the broker through which such transfer is effected, generally will be required to withhold 10% of the amount realized by the transferring unitholder, unless the transferring unitholder provides the recipient unitholder (or the broker, as applicable) with either proper documentation proving that the transferring unitholder is not a nonresident alien individual or foreign corporation, or with certain other statements or certifications described in the Proposed Regulations that limit or relieve the recipient unitholder's (or the broker's, as applicable) withholding obligation.
+Under the second regime, if the recipient unitholder (or the broker, as applicable) fails to properly withhold, then we generally would be obligated to deduct and withhold (plus interest).
+Whether or not these withholding rules apply does not affect the characterization of gain or loss from the sale or exchange of partnership units by a non-U.S. unitholder as effectively connected with a U.S. trade or business.